 An employer required to pay an industrial disease premium under this Act shall pay that premium to the Insurance Commission of Western Australia which is bound to issue a policy insuring the employer against his liability to pay compensation under this Act for any industrial disease of the kinds referred to in section 151(a)(iii).

-[Section 163 amended by No. 51 of 1986 s.
+[Section 163 amended: No. 51 of 1986 s.
 46(2); No. 45 of 1996 Sch.
 1 it.
 16.]

 164. Exempting employers from duty to insure